BACTERIAL & VIRAL INFECTION

 With the current focus on human health and safety, more and more ways to protect the public from cross contamination of food borne illnesses and viral contamination has been implemented by government and private enterprise.
-Given the definition and causes of cross-contamination of bacterial and viral transmission, there is a risk posed by grocery store conveyors not being cleaned and sanitized on a continuous basis.
-Currently, the cleaning and sanitizing is being done manually by employees.
-Generally, this entails the employee (usually the cashier) spraying and wiping any number of the various sanitizing products that are provided by the store’s management (with varying bacterial and viral kill times) and also using any specific type of wipers that are also provided (usually some kind of paper towel).
-By leaving this up to human discretion and training there is room for error in not eradicating all of the bacterial and viral contamination.
-Therefore, there is a need for a product that will continually sanitize grocery checkout conveyors completely and consistently.
+Currently, the cleaning and sanitizing of grocery store conveyor belts is being done manually by employees.
+Generally, this entails the employee (usually the cashier) spraying and wiping a cleaning and/or sanitizing product provided by the store’s management with some type of wiper (usually a paper towel or microfiber cloth).
+By leaving this up to human discretion there is room for error in not eradicating all of the bacterial and viral contamination.
+The effectiveness is only as good as the training and efforts of the employee.
+Therefore, there is a need for a product that will continually sanitize grocery checkout conveyors completely and consistently adding another layer of protection.

 “Bacteria are the largest group of problematic foodborne pathogens by far.
 They are small, one-celled microbes that come in many shapes and are capable of reproducing themselves.”
 (Stop Foodborne Illness Organization)